Federal Reserve Watch: Reduction In Securities Held Outright But An Increase In Excess Reserves

 So, what is the lesson we have learned here?

-The Federal Reserve is going to reduce the size of its securities portfolio, but this may not actually mean that the amount of excess reserves in the banking system will decline…or, decline by the same amount that the securities portfolio does.
+The Federal Reserve is going to reduce the size of its securities portfolio, but this may not actually mean that the amount of excess reserves in the banking system will decline… or, decline by the same amount that the securities portfolio does.

 I have noted before that at the end of 2016, the Fed’s use of these reverse repurchase agreements reached an all-time historical high.
-On December 28, 2016 reverse repurchase agreements on the Fed’s balance sheet reached $573.8 billion!
+On December 28, 2016, reverse repurchase agreements on the Fed’s balance sheet reached $573.8 billion!
 That is reverse repurchase agreements amounted to almost 12.0 percent of the Fed’s total assets!
 This was obviously a reason why the Federal Reserve had to get back to more normal operations - regular open market operations.
 The use of special tools to manage the Fed’s balance sheet was straining the central bank too much.

-But, the Federal Reserve was also working side-by-side with the US Treasury Department using the Treasury’s General Account at the Fed as a “special tool” to help manage the Fed’s balance sheet.
+But the Federal Reserve was also working side-by-side with the US Treasury Department using the Treasury’s General Account at the Fed as a “special tool” to help manage the Fed’s balance sheet.

 On November 30, 2016, the Treasury’s General Account at Federal Reserve banks reached a total of $422.0 billion, a historic high!
 And, this was not just a seasonal swing in the amount.
 There is no end of November upward swing in the Treasury’s General Account in history, especially to these levels.
 The rise had to be connected with the Fed’s efforts to manage its balance sheet and not to any seasonal reason for the increase.